 In each case, developing the transaction Plan should begin when the transaction is first conceived and should focus on the requirements for successfully Closing upon conditions that will achieve the Plan objective.
-The Plan must guide contract negotiations, so that the Purchase Agreement reflects the Plan and the steps necessary for Closing and post-Closing use.
-If Plan implementation requires particular zoning requirements, or creation of easements, or termination of party wall rights, or confirmation of structural elements of a building, or availability of utilities, or availability of municipal entitlements, or environmental remediation and regulatory clearance, or other identifiable requirements, the Plan and the Purchase Agreement must address those issues and include those requirements as conditions to Closing.
+The Plan must guide contract negotiations so that the Purchase Agreement reflects the Plan and the steps necessary for Closing and post-Closing use.
+If Plan implementation requires particular zoning requirements, creation of easements, termination of party wall rights, confirmation of structural elements of a building, availability of utilities, availability of municipal entitlements, environmental remediation, and regulatory clearance, or other identifiable requirements, the Plan and the Purchase Agreement must address those issues and include those requirements as conditions to Closing.

-If it is unclear at the time of negotiating and entering into the Purchase Agreement whether all necessary conditions exists, the Plan must include a suitable period to conduct a focused and diligent investigation of all issues material to fulfilling the Plan.
-Not only must the Plan include a period for investigation, the investigation must actually take place with all due diligence.
+If it is unclear at the time of negotiating and entering into the Purchase Agreement whether all necessary conditions exist, the Plan must include a suitable period to conduct a focused and diligent investigation of all issues material to fulfilling the Plan.
+Not only must the Plan include a period for investigation, but the investigation must also actually take place with all due diligence.